weekendesk/nodegate/assets/documentation/hello-world.md

 Let's check the [API documentation](https://www.metaweather.com/api/) first:

-The route `/api/location/search/?query=(query)` allows us to fetch metadata about a city, containing the `woeid` property needed to fetch the weather of the city with the route `/api/location/(woeid)`.
+The route `/api/location/search/?query=(query)` allows us to fetch metadata about a city, containing the `woeid` property, needed to fetch the weather of the city with the route `/api/location/(woeid)`.

 **Two API calls are needed, perfect example!**